 When people think serial killers, they typically think of men.
 Although men make up the majority of serial killers, there have been some ruthless female ones that have left their murderous marks on history.
 One of the most infmaous cases of a female serial killer is Aileen Wuornos.
-Oxygen's Snapped will explore her case in depth in "Snapped: Notorious - Aileen Wuornos," premiering March 25 at 6/5c.
+Oxygen's "Serial Killer with Piers Morgan" will explore her case in depth premiering July 16 at 7/6c.

 Check out some of the most well-known serial killers and their troubling details.